Sarah-Burnett/ba-grant/README.md

 > React tutorial site for software used for psychological research project

 Main page
-- Login modal with simple one user/password auth
+- Login modal with simple one user/password auth (live branch only)
-- To-do list of tutorials
+- To-do list of tutorials tracking progress
 - Nav with dropdown menu including logout
 - Footer with links to external sites